"Power concedes nothing without a demand."

 The medical model of disability, which emerged in the 18th century, led professionals to perceive and treat people with disabilities as pitiful and child-like.
 Disability was then viewed as a medical issue that required the services of trained professionals, rather than the result of divine intervention.

-Certain assumptions were also made about people with disabilities and the role of medical professionals – people with disabilities were patients who needed to be cured, and physicians were the experts and primary decision makers.
-This model fostered dependence upon professionals.
-For many individuals with disabilities, the message was clearly to overcome, rather than accept, a disability.
+Certain assumptions were also made about people with disabilities and the role of medical professionals – people with disabilities were considered patients with a condition that required treatment or finding a cure to minimize the impact and return the person to a "normal" state.
+The medical model fostered dependence upon professionals as the experts and primary decision makers.
+For many individuals, with disabilities, the message was clearly to overcome, rather than accept, a disability.

 President Franklin Roosevelt exemplifies one who "overcame" his disability through what the sociologist Erving Goffman has called "heroic adjustment."
 Roosevelt's legs were paralyzed from polio, but the public never saw his disability.
 Out of 35,000 photographs of President Franklin Roosevelt at the Hyde Park Library, only two show him seated in his wheelchair.